JoshuaWierenga/Nord-Spotify/README.md

+Supported provided I have the time and knowledge to fix any issues that arise.
+Tested with Spotify 1.2.13 to 1.2.16 with Spicetify 2.36.1.

+<br>Original readme follows:
 # 📦 Archiving this theme repo due to time constraints.
 Feel free to fork and continue the development! 🍴

-Possibly supported?
-Depends on what breaks and if I can get fix the sidebars for at least Spotify 1.2.14 to 1.2.17.
-Does work through at least Spicetify 2.36.1 now.

-<br>Original readme follows:

 # Nord (with Dynamic Theming)